 All these facts are exacerbated by those with coexisting substance use disorders.
 But the impact on the lives of the sufferers and their families can’t be quantified.

-For the first time, a statewide organization has been created to forcefully change the status quo and dramatically increase the prioritization and effectiveness of mental health policymaking.
+For the first time, a statewide organization has been created to change the status quo and dramatically raise the profile and increase the effectiveness of mental health policy-making.